Jigar Shah

-Prior to the Loan Programs Office, Shah gained prominence as an American clean energy entrepreneur, author and podcast host.
-Shah is known for work to create and advocate for market-driven solutions to climate change.
-He authored the book Creating Climate Wealth: Unlocking the Impact Economy, published in 2013.
+Prior to joining the Department of Energy, Shah worked as a clean energy entrepreneur, author, and podcast host.
+He is known for advocating market-driven solutions to climate change, and is the author of Creating Climate Wealth: Unlocking the Impact Economy (2013) in which he argues that addressing climate change can generate strong financial returns when entrepreneurs, corporations, investors, and governments collaborate at scale.

-Shah maintains that climate wealth is created when mainstream investors team up with entrepreneurs, corporations, mainstream capital, and governments at scale to solve the big problems of our time while generating compelling financial returns – not concessionary returns.

-Early life
+Early life and education

-Born in India, Shah moved to the United States with his family when he was one year old.
-Shah moved to Sterling, Illinois, when he was eight years old.

-Shah has attended public school from elementary school through his Masters.
-Shah holds a B.S. in Mechanical Engineering from the University of Illinois, Champaign-Urbana, and an MBA from the University of Maryland.
+Shah was born in India and emigrated to the United States with his family at age one.
+At age eight, his family settled in Sterling, Illinois, where he attended public schools through to graduate level.
+He holds a BS in Mechanical Engineering from the University of Illinois Urbana-Champaign and an MBA from the University of Maryland.